harshvaghanii/springboot-4.0/homework/week1/homework-week1/Readme.md

 ## 🌟 Overview

-The assignment provided a main class named `CakeBaker`.
-For my submission, I used the main class name:
+The main class of the application is:

 ```java
 HomeworkWeek1Application
 ```

-The functionality is the same as `CakeBaker`:
+This calls the `CakeBaker` method as following:

 - Calls the `bakeCake()` method
 - Uses **Dependency Injection** to bake either a **🍓 Strawberry Cake** or **🍫 Chocolate Cake**